emma-sax4/emmasax4.info/.github/contributing.md

 To run this application locally, following these steps:

-1. Be sure you have Ruby installed on your machine; the `.ruby-version` file specifies Ruby 2.6.5.
+1. Be sure you have Ruby installed on your machine; use whichever version the `.ruby-version` file specifies.
 2. First, bundle install and install all of the gems specified in the Gemfile:

     ```bash